Kev Orkian, London’s top comedic pianist, is back with his funny songs, creative dancing and great humour. Kev is currently on his world tour.

 In 2010, Kev Orkian performed for Prince Philip, celebrating his 89th birthday at the Guards Polo Club.
 The event fell behind schedule and Prince Philip was set to leave – before Kev got on stage – to get to another engagement.
 But as soon as Kev started his sketch the Prince decided to sit back down and watch the full act.
 So impressed was he that instead of rushing off at the end he stayed even longer to congratulate Kev in person.
 Prince Philip was quoted as saying “It’s a wonderful show.
 I thoroughly enjoyed your performance”

-Kev first performed at the Cape Town Funny Festival in 2011, where he received the most standing ovations of the festival.
+Kev first performed at the Cape Town Funny Festival in 2011, where he received the most standing ovations of the festival, and has returned a number of times since then.